Skip to content

 Primary source

 Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 — EUR-Lex CELEX 32024R1689 · OJ L, 12.7.2024 · Articles 5 and 50.
 Verbatim quotes on this page reflect the OJ-published text.
-The AI Omnibus provisional-agreement statements draw on the Council compromise text ST 9247/26 of 13 May 2026, the Council press release of 7 May 2026 and the Commission Digital Omnibus on AI proposal of 19 November 2025; none is legally binding until adoption.
+The Digital Omnibus on AI statements reflect the adopted text — European Parliament position P10_TA(2026)0198 of 16 June 2026 (procedure 2025/0359(COD); Council adoption 29 June 2026), based on the Commission proposal of 19 November 2025 — not yet in force; it will enter into force on the third day after Official Journal publication.

 Article 5 — prohibited AI practices